Appenzell Switzerland Travel Guide

 Switzerland levies no specific exit fees or taxes on departing travelers.
 Your flight or train ticket price includes all relevant charges.

-For train departures within Switzerland or to neighboring countries, no formal check-in procedure appears necessary.
+For train departure times withon Swiss soil or to neighboring countries, no formal check-in procedure appears necessary.

-Offers a wide array of duty-free shops, international brand stores, numerous restaurants, cafes, and lounges.
+Offers a wide array of duty-free shops, international brand stores, plenty of dining places, cafes, plus lounges.

-Provides shops, eateries, and basic services for travelers.
+Provides shops, eateries, and essential services for travelers.

 Smaller but has a tourist information office and a few local shops nearby.

-For Zurich Airport (ZRH) departures: arrive at least 2 hours before Schengen flight, 3 hours for international.
+For Zurich Airport (ZRH) departures: get there at LEAST 2 hours before Schengen flight, 3 hours for international.
 Allow time for check-in, baggage drop, security, and passport control.
 Lines can be long.